Gov't report warns Trump's wall may bust the budget, face delays, won't work as planned

 As a businessman, Donald Trump boasted of finishing buildings "under budget" and "ahead of schedule."

-But when it comes to the president's most coveted construction project — the long-promised border wall — a government report Monday warned that the Department of Homeland Security risks blowing through its budget, not meeting key deadlines and that it may not work as planned.
+But when it comes to the president's most coveted construction project — the long-promised border wall — a government report Monday warned that the Department of Homeland Security, or DHS, risks blowing through its budget and not meeting key deadlines and that the wall may not work as planned.

 "DHS plans to spend billions of dollars developing and deploying new barriers along the southwest border," the study said.
 "However, by proceeding without key information on cost, acquisition baselines, and the contributions of previous barrier and technology deployments, DHS faces an increased risk that the Border Wall System Program will cost more than projected, take longer than planned, or not fully perform as expected."

-The study also found that DHS has not properly documented plans for building a portion of the wall in San Diego.
+The study also found that DHS has not properly documented plans for building part of the wall in San Diego.
 It recommended that "DHS analyze the costs associated with future barrier segments" and noted the department agreed with GAO's push for more scrutiny.

+Katie Waldman, a spokeswoman for DHS, said Monday night that risks, threats and costs were taken into account during "initial prioritization" for developing barriers.

+"After years of investment in a border wall system, we experienced a roughly 90 percent reduction in apprehensions in the San Diego, El Paso and Yuma sectors," she said.

-Prototypes were completed last October and Trump toured them in March, declaring the prototypes superior to existing fencing.
+Prototypes were completed in October, and Trump toured them in March, declaring the prototypes superior to existing fencing.